-- Excessive tiredness.
+Excessive tiredness.
 Even where a person with depression sleeps excessively, they may not be able to overcome feelings of tiredness.
-Their lack of energy can make it difficult for them perform even simple tasks, and they may have difficulty concentrating, making decisions, or remembering things.
+They may have difficulty concentrating, making decisions, or remembering things.

 People suffering from depression can experience a reduced appetite and weight loss or may instead crave food and gain weight.